 The beauty of La Scarola is its versatility.
-Whether you’re looking for a casual night with a significant other, gathering with a group of friends for a weekly dinner, or want a full fledged Italian family feast, this place is for you.
-The versatility comes not only from the food, but the familial atmosphere and decor.
-And what’s more familiar at an Italian restaurant than white tablecloths and pictures of A-list celebrities like Nicholas Cage and Jim Belushi on the wall?
-Those two staring right at you aside, La Scarola gets the Infatuation approval.
+Whether you’re looking for a casual night with a significant other, gathering with a group of friends for a weekly dinner, or want a full-fledged feast, this place is for you.
+The versatility comes not only from the food, but the atmosphere and decor.
+And what’s more charming at an Italian restaurant in Chicago than white tablecloths and pictures of celebrities like Nicholas Cage and Jim Belushi on the wall?
+Those two staring at you aside, La Scarola gets our approval.

 Mozzarella, tomatoes, olives, roasted peppers, and prosciutto over some baby greens.
 Tough to not be good.